chillguy-leo/MusicWarhead/README.md

 Plays a desired audio file when the Warhead starts, I made this for [plugin request](https://discord.com/channels/656673194693885975/656709490959450113/1341844335049707600) in the Exiled Discord and I also wanted to learn how to use Git.

 ## Audio Setup
-I would recomend [this](https://audio.online-convert.com/convert/mp3-to-ogg) to convert your mp3 files to ogg and set the correct preferences
+I would recomend [this](https://audio.online-convert.com/convert/mp3-to-ogg) to convert your mp3 files to ogg and set the correct preferences \n
 Set your channel to Mono & set the frequency to 48Khz so SCPSL can understand the audio correctly, then place your audio in a suitable location and place the direct address to it in `audio_location`

 ## Configs